-Yes, you must include your spouse's information if you are applying for a tax credit-eligible health insurance plan.*
+Yes, if you're separated but aren't divorced by the last day of the year, you must include your spouse's information if you are applying for a tax credit-eligible health insurance plan.*

 *Those seeking the domestic violence exception should check “single” on their insurance applications and “married, filing separately” on their actual federal income tax filing.

 How do I enroll in a tax-credit-eligible health plan if I am not yet divorced?

 Under certain circumstances, a married taxpayer who is separated from their spouse may be “considered unmarried” and thus not required to file jointly to qualify for a tax credit.

 To be “considered unmarried,” an individual must meet the following requirements:

 - file a separate income tax return;